4teamwork/ftw.activity/README.rst

 The view is available as ``/activity`` on any context, so you might want to place a link anywhere you like or add an action.

-For collections, ``ftw.activity`` registers an ``Activity`` view which can be selected as default view.
-Just make sure to sort the collection by modification date and reverse it for best experience.

 ``ftw.activity`` also registers an
 `ftw.tabbedview <https://github.com/4teamwork/ftw.tabbedview>`_
 tab with the name ``tabbedview_view-activity``.